MateoLa/webrtc-hotwire-rails/README.md

 To summarise the flow:

+a.
+Open a web browser and create a new room.
+b.
+Open another browser and go to the same room url created in the step above.

 1. A newcomer broadcasts its presence to others in the room
 2. The connected clients greet this newcomer letting them know their ID
 3. A Turbo Stream update creates a video element on the newcomer's screen for each greeting it receives